enviodev/docs/docs/HyperIndex/Tutorials/price-data.md

 2. Dex pools
 3. Offchain API

 Each of these methods has its own pros and cons and we will analyze each through the metrics of accuracy, centralization, and data availability.
-We will also go through each of these methods and explain how to use them in a simple indexer to .
+We will also go through each of these methods and explain how to use them in a simple indexer.
 We will be using the [Blast](https://blastscan.io/) blockchain however the same principles apply to any other EVM blockchain.

 ## Oracles